Polynomially knotted 2-spheres

-In this paper, we would like to discuss about parametrizing $2$-knots using polynomial functions.
-Since a $2$-knot is a proper, smooth, locally flat embedding of $S^{2}$ in $S^4$, removing a point from $S^2$ and the corresponding image under the embedding in $S^{4}$ we get an embedding of $\mathbb{R}^{2}$ to $\mathbb{R}^{4}$.
+In this paper, we discuss parameterization of $2$-knots using polynomial functions.
+Since a $2$-knot is a proper, smooth, locally flat embedding of $S^{2}$ in $S^4$, removing a point from $S^2$ and its corresponding image under the embedding in $S^{4}$ we get an embedding of $\R^{2}$ to $\R^{4}$.
 We will call this embedding a \textit{long $2$-knot}.
-We provide an explicit proof for the fact that {\it every long $2$-knot is ambient isotopic to a polynomial embedding of $\mathbb{R}^2$ in $\mathbb{R}^{4}$}.
-We also show that any two polynomial embeddings of $\mathbb{R}^2$ in $\mathbb{R}^4$ which are ambient isotopic are in fact polynomially isotopic.
-The idea of the proof is similar to the classical case \cite{shukla}.
+We prove that {\it every long $2$-knot is ambient isotopic to a polynomial embedding of $\R^2$ in $\R^{4}$}.
+We also show that any two polynomial embeddings of $\R^2$ in $\R^4$, which are ambient isotopic, are, in fact, polynomially isotopic.
+The idea of our proof is similar to the classical case \cite{Shu}.

-We also address the problem of explicitly constructing a polynomial parametrization for a given $2$-knot.
-We begin with taking the simplest $2$-knots which are obtained from classical knots, such as \textit{Spun Knots}, first introduced by Emil Artin \cite{Artin}.
-Then we move to twist spun knots \cite{Zeeman}.
-Obtaining a polynomial parametrization for these classes of knots is relatively simple because we can use the existing polynomial representation of classical knots \cite{Prabhakar} which can be brought into the form suitable for spin construction or twist spin construction.
-In this paper we explicitly provide the steps to parametrize spun knots and twist spun knots using polynomial functions and present their $3$ dimensional projections using Mathematica.
+We also address the problem of explicitly constructing a polynomial parameterization for a given $2$-knot.
+We begin by taking the simplest $2$-knots, which are constructed from classical knots, such as \textit{spun knots}, introduced by E. Artin \cite{Art}.
+Then we move to {\it d-twist spun 2-knots } which is a generalization of Artin's construction, introduced by E. C. Zeeman \cite{Zee65}.
+Obtaining a polynomial parameterization for these classes of knots is relatively simple because we can use the existing polynomial representation of classical knots \cite{PraMis} which can be brought into the form suitable for spun or twist spun construction.
+In this paper, we provide the steps to parameterize spun knots and twist spun knots using polynomial functions and present their $3$ dimensional projections using Mathematica.